 Have you read my Part 1 and Part 2?
 Please see them, if you’d like to view some of my finer pottery.
 You can read a lot more about how it was made.

 There are many sites on the internet where you can read about/see pueblo pottery, and I encourage you to visit them.
 However, many of them will try to sell you things.
 They may guild the lily a bit, so to speak.
 I see the word “vintage” used for pots which were probably made in the 21st century. — I’m not trying to sell you a thing.
 I just enjoy sharing.
 Please leave a comment or question.
 And if you have a pot you don’t want, you can give it to me!

 Have you seen one of these (see below)?
 Do you know what it is?
 It’s decorated like a pot; but it’s carved from cottonwood like a Kachina.
-I’ll be publishing a short story about it soon; but I am seeking info/input from you first.
-Please leave a comment here, or track me down on Facebook, if you have any information.
+Part four of my series features this piece.
+Please leave a comment here, or track me down on Facebook, if you have any information about it.
 Made by Benson “Ben” Seeni, Hopi Kachina carver, it is a very unique piece which has confounded experts.
-Expect to see a post about it by May 1, 2016.
 I’m extremely fortunate to have found it.

 Here is the name of the Facebook group you can join, to learn about and discuss pueblo pottery: https://www.facebook.com/groups/117431765669388/